Basic shapes

 In SVG,

-are properties used to control the behavior of transformations such as scaling, rotation, and skewing.Here's a breakdown of each:
+transform-box and transform-origin are properties used to control the behavior of transformations such as scaling, rotation, and skewing.Here's a breakdown of each:

 - transform-box: This property defines the layout box to which the